Archive-42/redux-docs/md-docs/part-8-modern-redux.md

 <span class="token plain" style="display: inline-block"> </span>

-<span class="token plain"></span><span class="token comment" style="color: #c6cad2">// omit exports</span>

-Copy

-We pass `'todos/fetchTodos'` as the string prefix, and a "payload creator" function that calls our API and returns a promise containing the fetched data.
+<span class="token plain"></span><span class="token comment" style="color: #c6cad2">// omit exports</span>We pass `'todos/fetchTodos'` as the string prefix, and a "payload creator" function that calls our API and returns a promise containing the fetched data.
 Inside, `createAsyncThunk` will generate three action creators and action types, plus a thunk function that automatically dispatches those actions when called.
 In this case, the action creators and their types are:

 - `fetchTodos.pending`: `todos/fetchTodos/pending`
 - `fetchTodos.fulfilled`: `todos/fetchTodos/fulfilled`